darrenjw/scala-view/examples/README.md

 ## A collection of examples illustrating use of the scala-view library

-This repo contains a collection of examples illustrating the use of the [scala-view](https://github.com/darrenjw/scala-view) library.
+This directory contains a collection of examples illustrating the use of the [scala-view](https://github.com/darrenjw/scala-view) library.
 You can run these examples by running `sbt` from this directory and typing `run` at the `sbt` prompt.
 Then select the example you want to run.

 Current examples: